catarinarurbano/Business_Case_3/README.md

 ## Business Situation

-Instacart is an american company that provides a grocery delivery and pick-up service via a website or mobile app in the United States and Canada.
+Instacart is an American company that provides grocery delivery and pick-up service via a website or mobile app in the United States and Canada.

 Within their platform, users can select items from a wide portfolio of